 Scoop: Coming Up on a New Episode of MIXEDISH on ABC - Tuesday, April 20, 2021

-“Tainted Love” was written by Carolyn Portner and directed by Millicent Shelton.
+“You Dropped a Bomb On Me” was written by Jordan Reddout & Gus Hickey and directed by Todd Biermann.

-After the Johnson family discovers Harrison on a date, Paul decides to give Harrison some dating advice, which turns things upside down.
-Meanwhile, Alicia feels a little INSECURE after finding out all of her children go to Aunt Denise for advice instead of coming to her.
-(TV-PG) "Tainted Love" was written by Carolyn Portner and directed by Millicent Shelton.
+Rainbow's best friend, Tamika, asks her to plan her 14th birthday party, so Bow goes out of her way to make sure it's the coolest birthday party ever.
+Meanwhile, Paul and Alicia battle it out for who is the "coolest," and Harrison takes Santi and Johan on a trip to Mexico for some quality time.
+"You Dropped a Bomb On Me" was written by Jordan Reddout & Gus Hickey and directed by Todd Biermann.
 From the creators of "black-ish," season two of "mixed-ish" will continue to tell the story of a young Rainbow Johnson and her family as they recount the experience of being a mixed-race family in the '80s and the dilemmas they face as they navigate a world where the kids are perceived as neither black nor white.
 While the parents deal with the social dynamics of fitting into the suburbs, Rainbow and her siblings find themselves figuring out how to fit in when everyone else can't decide where they belong.